18F/C2/doc/use_case_development.md

+# Use Case development

+Our codebase is (largely) split up into two sections: that which is core C2 code, and that which is specific to the use cases.
 See the descriptions of the current use cases in the [Overview](overview.md#use-cases).

-## Differences from one use case to another
+Differences from one use case to another include:

 * Model
     * Fields